 These types of castings, which are often held in proper style in cinema theatres, are all about finding just the right personalities to fit to the Premier Inn.
 Irrespective of training and experience, engagement and passion are what really make the cut.
 Once an applicant successfully passes the first phase of the selection process, they are then invited to an in-depth job interview.
 According to the motto “Learning by doing”, the career changer is then given on-the-job training and appointed a so-called ambassador who shows and explains everything to them.
 Moreover the hotel chain courts career changers with the promise of fast promotion, career opportunities and flexible stages of development.
-Bridgit Fastrich, who was a lecturer for linguistics and business communication at the uni, explains in a short interview what this consists of in real terms and how her change of career path was actually the result of a chance encounter.
+A lecturer in linguistics and business communication at the university, explains in a short interview what that means in concrete terms and how her career change actually came about through a chance encounter.
 When she first left America to come to Germany, she never imagined herself working in a hotel.

 What sort of skills are you being taught?I’m passing through every station of a hotel: from reception to housekeeping through to the bar.
 And the back office of course.
 So I can learn the business from the ground up.